Naples Airport (Florida)

-Naples Airport (IATA: APF, ICAO: KAPF, FAA LID: APF), formerly known as Naples Municipal Airport, is a public use airport located two nautical miles (4 km) northeast of the central business district of Naples, the most populous city and county seat of Collier County, Florida.
+Naples Airport (IATA: APF, ICAO: KAPF, FAA LID: APF), formerly known as Naples Municipal Airport, is a public use airport located two nautical miles (4 km) northeast of the central business district of Naples.
+It's the most populous city and county seat of Collier County, Florida.
 It is owned by the Naples Airport Authority.
 The airport is home to flight schools, air charter operators, car rental agencies, and corporate aviation and non-aviation businesses.
 The airport is also a central location for public services, including fire/rescue services, mosquito control, the Collier County Sheriff's Aviation Unit and other community services.

-During fiscal year 2017–2018, the airport serviced more than 112,000 operations.
-The airport currently has no scheduled commercial service, and is used almost exclusively for general aviation.
+During fiscal year 2021–2022, the airport serviced 113,137 operations.
+The airport is used almost exclusively for general aviation, with one airline, JSX, offering scheduled passenger service as of 2025.